egeyesss/egeyesss/README.md

 **Software Engineering @ York University · Full-stack (Django · Next.js · Kubernetes) · graduating May 2027**

-I build web apps end to end — a CP-SAT puzzle engine, a Spotify-listening 3D voxel city, and a calibrated football-forecasting model with a bounded, auditable LLM layer.
+I build web apps end to end; a CP-SAT puzzle engine, a Spotify-listening 3D voxel city, and a calibrated football-forecasting model with a bounded, auditable LLM layer.

 ---